eiro/eiro.github.com/index.md

 at _YAPCA isn't just about the awesomeness of _PERL6 in those realms, it's also about the concepts themselves and _JNTHN is a very good teacher when it comes to conceptual things.

+## Feelings

+if you want to know why IT people try to avoid meetings, the answer is [there](https://www.youtube.com/watch?v=BKorP55Aqvg)